zenml-io/zenml/docs/book/user-guide/starter-guide/create-an-ml-pipeline.md

 <figure><img src="../../.gitbook/assets/RunWithVisualization.png" alt=""><figcaption><p>Run created by the code in this section along with a visualization of the ground-truth distribution.</p></figcaption></figure>

-### Configure with a yaml file
+### Configure with a YAML file

 Instead of configuring your pipeline runs in code, you can also do so from a YAML file.
-This is best when we do not want to make unnecessary changes to the code (in production this is usually the case).
+This is best when we do not want to make unnecessary changes to the code; in production this is usually the case.

 To do this, simply reference the file like this: